sourtin/igem15-sw/README.md

 alternatively, `./test.py` to list tests

-to interact with the shapeoko directly, `python -m hw.shapeoko.driver`
+to interact with the shapeoko directly, use `python -m hw.shapeoko.driver` for a wrapped shell or run the `serial` test and connect to the shapeoko's serial port